Operational Project Architecture Working Group

 Level 1 · Governance Standards – The framework for outcome assurance across the asset lifecycle

-Level 2 · Execution Standards – The technical how-to across every phase of the commissioning lifecycle
+Level 2 · Execution Standards – The technical how-to across every phase of the commissioning and operational readiness lifecycle

 This three-tier structure means ICxA standards are not simply published and adopted – they are tested, observed, and refined through a governed feedback mechanism.
 OPA is that mechanism.

-The global commissioning and infrastructure sector faces a persistent operationalisation gap: standards exist, but the distance between what a standard says and what a live project delivers is rarely governed or closed.
-OPA exists to close that gap – systematically, and with the empirical intelligence that allows ICxA to identify early signals from the field and adapt when the standards require it.
+Major capital projects face a persistent operationalisation gap: commissioning, operational readiness, and outcome assurance standards exist, but the distance between what a standard says and what a live project delivers is rarely governed or closed.
+OPA exists to systematically close that gap, and with the empirical intelligence that allows ICxA to identify early signals from the field and adapt when the standards require it.

 The Scandinavian pilot – currently underway in a live Norwegian process industrial project – is the first operationalisation of ICxA’s Outcome Assurance model in the region, and the first live application of the OPA feedback model.

-If you are an Operating Partner, industry organisation, or commissioning professional interested in contributing to the OPA network – or in applying ICxA standards in your projects – we welcome your engagement.
+If you are an Operating Partner, industry organisation, or commissioning professional interested in contributing to the OPA network – or in applying ICxA standards in your projects – please contact ICxA for more information.